ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 }
 ```

-**Never play the video inside the frame automatically.** Instead, you should support the integration script and the `amp-video-iframe` tag with the `autoplay` attribute will send the necessary signals for your video to autoplay for a better user experience.
+**Never play the video inside the frame automatically.** Instead, you should support the integration script and use the `amp-video-iframe` tag with the `autoplay` attribute.
+The AMP component will autoamtically send the necessary signals to your iframe to autoplay for a better user experience.

 ### Custom integrations